 www.fitnyc.edu

 The most engaging retail experience I have been to lately has to be a store called SuperDry, a contemporary brand that fuses vintage Americana and Japanese-inspired graphics with a British style.
-The high-quality products are trend-right but more importantly, the staff is highly engaged, has deep product knowledge and is ENERGIZED.
-Interestingly, my other top favorite in terms of engaging would be Trader Joes and for some of the same reasons, such as high-quality products (especially the private label) and a highly engaged workforce that loves interacting and helping customers.
-Whats not to love?
+The high-quality products are trend-right but, more importantly, the staff is highly engaged, has deep product knowledge and is ENERGIZED.
+Interestingly, my other top favorite in terms of engaging would be Trader Joe’s and for some of the same reasons, such as high-quality products (especially the private label) and a highly engaged workforce that loves interacting and helping customers.
+What’s not to love?

 HENRI MYERS, TOM BLACKIE AND CARSTEN KLEIN, FOUNDERS, MAISON 10, NEW YORK, USA